markNZed/TaskFlow/infra/docker/README.md

 ## Prod
 Eventually this will capture how to deploy T@skFlow in a "production" environment.

-!!Should not mount the nodejs dir in the browser and vice-versa
+!!Should not mount the nodejs dir in the react and vice-versa

 Set up a reverse proxy server, to listen on a single port and forward requests to different ports based on the requested URL.